ljcphillips/borisbikes/README.md

 Here is another error code showing the same thing.
 We have agreed that when an error code comes up, it would usually be a good idea to research into the error type.
 In this case, it is NameError.
 We agreed that we should define the constant to directly fix this error.

+#### Challenge 5: From Feature Tests to Unit Tests

+The difference between the error codes is that the error happened within the rspec file.
+The error name and detail was the same.